 \subsection{Goal-conditioned Credit Assignment}

-To train the goal-conditioned policies $\{\pi_i\}_{i\in\mathcal{I}}$, we first draw inspiration from the intrinsic reward function measuring the goal achievement in single-agent domain \cite{SurveyCA}.
-However, in multi-agent scenarios where the influence of agents on the environment overlaps, the goal achievement of an agent may also be influenced by other agents, which brings challenge to measure the contribution of individual agents to the achievement of their goals.
-In order to address this problem, we design a novel goal-conditioned reward functions for MARL.
-Specifically, we first divide each individual goal into common and special segments according to Definition \ref{Def:segments}.
-When evaluating the behavior of an agent $i$, we first measure the impact of this behavior on these two segments as rewards separately.
-The reward from common segment is calculated by:
+To train the goal-conditioned policies $\{\pi_i\}_{i\in\mathcal{I}}$, previous work \citep{MASER, CM3} draw inspiration from measuring the goal achievement in single-agent domain \citep{SurveyCA}.
+However, in multi-agent scenarios where the influence of agents on the environment overlaps, the goal achievement of an agent may be influenced by others, which brings challenge to measure the agent's contribution of individual goal achievement.
+In order to address this problem, we first divide each individual goal into common and special segments according to Definition \ref{Def:segments}.
+When evaluating the behavior of an agent $i$, we measure the impact of this behavior on these two segments separately.
+The reward from common segment is:

 where $s^c =$ Proj$_{D^c}(s)$ and $s'^c =$ Proj$_{D^c}(s')$ are the restricted vectors of current and next states on dimensions given by $D^c$, $g_i^c$ is the common segment of individual goal given by Definition \ref{Def:segments} and $d$ is the distance metric function between two vectors.
 According to Equ. (\ref{Equ:RC}), this reward function produces a positive gain when the current state changes in a direction close to $g_i^c$.
 In this paper we use the combination of the Euclidean and Hamming distances: $d(v_1, v_2) = d_E(v_1, v_2) + \lambda d_H(v_1, v_2)$, where $v_1, v_2$ are the input vectors, $d_E$ is the Euclidean distance, $d_H$ is the Hamming distance, and $\lambda$ is the hyper-parameter factor.
-Similarly, the reward form special segment is calculated by:
+This combination is used because environment states often include continuous and discrete dimensions.
+Euclidean distance captures the former, while Hamming distance handles the latter.
+Similarly, the reward form special segment is: